FYIFriday/Timeline-Builder/README.md

 ## Features

 - **Infinite Canvas**: Pan by dragging and zoom with scroll wheel (10% to 400%)
-- **Flexible Cells**: Create, edit, move, and resize cells with ease
+- **Flexible Cells**: Create, edit, move, and resize cells however you like
 - **Timeline Cells**: Create timeline cells with custom number ranges and orientations
 - **Connections**: Draw connections between cells with multiple styles and weights
 - **Pinned Locations**: Save and quickly navigate to specific canvas positions and zoom levels